push-protocol/push-snode/README.md

 | ------------- | ------------------------------------ | ------------------------------------ | -------- | ------------------------ | --------- |
 | eip155:1:0xAA | b0249fbb-a03d-4292-9599-042c6993958e | 2608d687-fe55-4fe9-9fa5-1f782dcebb34 | email    | protobuf_serialized_data | epoch     |

-!!! note
-    The above table example is a simplified representation of the transaction indexation structure.
+> **Note:** The above table example is a simplified representation of the transaction indexation structure.
 The actual implementation may include additional fields based on the requirements of the network.

 ## Installation